valentynkt/BackendGarden/content/Stages of Grief.md

 These stages are non-linear and anyone can experience one or all of them at anytime.
 It could be suddenly and long after you thought you've accepted the loss.

-Grief can cause deep pain from intense feelings. [[Thoughts and feelings do not necessarily represent reality accurately|Thoughts during this time]] should be judged carefully.
+Grief can cause deep pain from intense feelings. [[Emotions deeply affect our thoughts, actions, and world view|Thoughts during this time]] should be judged carefully.

 > Grief is the natural reaction to loss.
 Grief is both a universal and a personal experience.
 Individual experiences of grief vary and are influenced by the nature of the loss.
 > Experts advise those grieving to realize they can't control the process and to prepare for varying stages of grief.